 What Is a C Wire and What Does It Do on a Thermostat?

-You can determine if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

 - Cut power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Take off the thermostat and look at the wiring.

 Do Nest or ecobee Need a C Wire?

-Depend on Allstar Heating & Air Conditioning for Your Smart Thermostat Installation Needs
+Trust Allstar Heating & Air Conditioning for Your Smart Thermostat Installation Needs